amitlodhi0156/amit-demo/README.md

-# amit-demo
+# First-demo
-this is my first repository
+This is my first repository
+Author- amit lodhi